mattchannn/effective-java-summary/README.md

 > By convention, static factory methods for an interface named Type were put in a noninstantiable companion class (Item 4) named Types

 - The point is just the plural 's' on "Type[s]".
 Reference: https://stackoverflow.com/questions/6129026/effective-java-by-joshua-bloch-item1-static-factory-method
+- Prior to Java 8, the static factory methods need to be put into a noninstantiable companion class because an interface can't have static methods.

 Pros
  - They have a name